Boyce Avenue: 2004–2009: Formation and debut album

-Boyce Avenue formed in 2004 when Daniel moved back to Florida after graduating from Harvard Law School.
+Boyce Avenue formed in October 2004 when Daniel moved back to Florida after graduating from Harvard Law School.
 Alejandro and Fabian were both attending classes at the University of Florida but left before graduating.
+The three attended Pine View School together before college.
+The brothers wrote music and performed at local shows in Florida.

 In 2007, Boyce Avenue began posting videos of original music and covers of popular songs on YouTube.
-Many of these covers have over 10 million views and have been released as digital EPs by 3 Peace Records.
-Their two YouTube channels, BoyceAvenue and BoyceAvenueExtras, have had a total of over 1 billion views as of 2014.
+Some of the first videos they posted included acoustic versions of Justin Timberlake's "LoveStoned", Rihanna's "Umbrella", and Coldplay's "Viva la Vida".
 While producing the videos for YouTube, Boyce Avenue continued to create original material for their album, All You're Meant to Be, which was released on March 3, 2008.
-In January 2009, the band performed a stand-alone sold-out show in New York City at the Mercury Lounge.

 On October 2, 2009 WWE featured their single "Hear Me Now" in a video tribute to Eddie Guerrero on their decade of SmackDown show.

-With their sights set on connecting with their online fan base, the band turned their attention to touring, playing four headlining shows in the Philippines.
-Shortly following this, the band began its first tour of the US.

-2010–2011: Signed to Universal Republic
+2010: Stint with Universal Republic

-In early 2010, they returned to the Philippines to play festivals with Kris Allen and the Jabbawockeez.
-This was followed by a spring revisit tour of Europe in 2010.

-On January 23, 2010, the band signed with Universal Republic and had a debut album, entitled All We Have Left, released on June 15, 2010.
-The album was produced and financed entirely by Boyce Avenue prior to being signed to Universal Republic.
+On January 23, 2010, the band signed with Universal Republic and had an original, debut album, entitled All We Have Left, released on June 15, 2010.
+The album was produced and financed entirely by Boyce Avenue prior to being signed to Universal Republic, eventually being released through their own label, 3 Peace Records.
 The album contains reworked songs from All You're Meant to Be and new songs written for the album.
-The album's first single, "Every Breath", was released digitally on March 16, 2010.
-The music video for "Every Breath" was released on March 20, 2010.
+The lead singles from the album were "Every Breath", "On My Way", and "Broken Angel".
+The music video for "Every Breath", the first single from the album, was directed by Zach Merch (Blue October, Safetysuit) in Los Angeles, and was a collaborative effort that grew from a treatment written by the band.
+All We Have Left was written and produced by the band.

+2011–present: 3 Peace Records

+As of August 9, 2011, Boyce Avenue is no longer signed with Universal Republic and produces its CDs through its own label, 3 Peace Records.
+The label has since signed artist Hannah Trigwell.
 In November 2011, they released their original music video, "Dare to Believe".
 In December 2011 they received one million subscribers on YouTube and thanked the subscribers by posting the official music video of "Find Me", from their album All We Have Left.
 On April 16, 2012, Boyce Avenue released the official video for their song "Broken Angel" as a worldwide debut through Q Magazine and YouTube.
-The most currently released music video was "On My Way" on November 18, 2012.

-2011–present: 3 Peace Records

-As of August 9, 2011, Boyce Avenue are no longer signed with Universal Republic and produce their CDs through their own label, 3 Peace Records.
-The label has since signed artist Hannah Trigwell.

 In 2012, Boyce Avenue worked on the American version of The X Factor as vocal coaches.